 Naturally one is compelled to declare, as if one were crossing a moral border and showing a visa stamp, that one may criticize Foxman, and Israel, and one may criticize Foxman for any number of reasons including being a political animal who, by definition, swims with sharks and because politics is the business of gangsters.

 But considering Zizek’s reputation for haute intellectualism, his reputation for indepth analysis of historical trends, at what we might call, a sub atomic level, his amputation of “Foxman” from context leaves us with a Zizek who is something of a knob, or something of a very clever anti-Semite.
+Or both.

 Of course, it is possible to be both a pinhead and a bigot but the difference between the average Archie Bunker and say, T.S.
 Eliot is the difference between a firecracker and an atom bomb.
+Archie may or may not break the window of your shop but Eliot (or Zizek) will write something slick to explain not only why it was historically required but why ultimately it’s your fault.

 At this point of course one must be braced for the screams of how it’s outrageous to suggest something sinister, and that, every time someone criticizes “the Jews” they scream “anti-Semitism!”
 And of course Zizek is quite clear and has on multiple occasions expressed disdain, contempt, and disgust for bigots, regardless of whatever particular form their bigotry takes.